matharotheelf/ISBN-number/README.md

 I decided to use Ruby to develop this app.

-I made a seperate classes for both ISBN-10 and ISBN-13 objects that save serials to them.
+I made seperate classes for both ISBN-10 and ISBN-13 objects that save serials to them.

 I made a method "valid?" for both classes to test the ISBN serial's validity.

-I made a method "convert_to_ISBN13" for the ISBN-10 class which converts the serial to ISBN-13.
+I made a method "convert_to_isbn13" for the ISBN-10 class which converts the serial to ISBN-13.

 ## Tech Stack